dustinpfister/blog_posts/_posts/linux-bashrc-aliases.md

 layout: post
 categories: linux
 id: 751
-updated: 2020-11-30 16:44:17
+updated: 2020-11-30 16:52:56
-version: 1.10
+version: 1.11
 ---

 In the home folder of most Linux systems that use bash as the command shell there should be a hidden file called .bashrc.
 This file will be called each time I start a new terminal window, so it is a good place to do things like set what the format of the bash command prompt should be.
 However there are many other things that I can do with the script, and one such thing that is pretty helpful is setting up some [bash aliases](https://opensource.com/article/19/7/bash-aliases) for commands.

 Often there might be a command that I use with a bunch of options that take a long time to type over again.
-There are also a number of situstions in which I can produce a result that I want, but not with a single command, rather a long string of commands involving piping of standard output to the standard input of another.
-So with many of these it makes sense to create a line in a file where I assign a command with a long string of options, and or a buch of commands piped togeather that wull result in just one command with a short name.
-I can then just call that single short command name each time, rather than typeing the same long string of text each time.
+There are also a number of situations in which I can produce a result that I want, but not with a single command, rather a long string of commands involving piping of standard output to the standard input of another.
+So with many of these it makes sense to create a line in a file where I assign a command with a long string of options, and or a bunch of commands piped together that will result in just one command with a short name.
+I can then just call that single short command name each time, rather than typing the same long string of text each time.

-I can also make it so an alias is a call to a bash script, and from there I can use positional argumnets, look at enviorment variables, and so forth in order to amek thing that look and work like real commands.
+I can also make it so an alias is a call to a bash script, and from there I can use positional arguments, look at environment variables, and so forth in order to make the thing look and work like a real Linux command.

 <!-- more -->

 ## 1 - First off the ~/.bashrc file

-First off in the home folder of the current user there should be a hidden .bashrc file, if not one should be written however at least some care shpuld be taken when doing so. having such a file will override any system wide files for what is going on so they should be looked at as a way to know how to get started with such a file at a user level.
+First off in the home folder of the current user there should be a hidden .bashrc file, if not one should be written however at least some care should be taken when doing so. having such a file will override any system wide files for what is going on so they should be looked at as a way to know how to get started with such a file at a user level.

 In any case if the file is there it would be a good idea to start out by taking a look at it.